Which fan is right for you?

 There is no generalised answer to how many watts a fan should have.
 However, the power consumption depends on the speed of the fan or the revolutions per minute.
 With a model that offers different speed levels, the power consumption increases with the number of revolutions.
 The product details also state the power in watts in relation to the different speed levels, e.g. power: 60/45/40 watts; speed: 175/135/85 rpm.

 Table fans are best suited for targeted refreshment - at your desk, for example.
-Thanks to adjustable oscillation and inclination, pedestal fans can be set individually and ensure proper air circulation and refreshment - even in large rooms.
+Pedestal fans can be individually adjusted thanks to adjustable oscillation and inclination and ensure proper air circulation and refreshment - even in large rooms.
 The cooling effect of a ceiling fan is unrivalled - the larger the diameter, the larger the room that needs to be cooled.
 The only extra work involved is the installation in advance.

-With a ceiling fan, the question is superfluous thanks to fixed installation in the centre of the room, but not with a table or pedestal fan.
+In the case of the ceiling fan, the question is superfluous thanks to fixed installation in the centre of the room, but not in the case of the table or pedestal fan.
 If it is pleasantly cool outside, you can place the pedestal fan with its back to the open window.
 This draws in fresh air and distributes it throughout the room.
 If it is already too hot outside, place the fan elsewhere in the room.
 Depending on how intensely you want to be refreshed, you can let it oscillate or keep it stationary.

-In principle, a fan can run for as long as you wish.
+Basically, a fan can run for as long as you want it to.
 If you leave it on to fall asleep on a warm summer evening, you can also use the practical timer function so that it is not on all night.
 This saves electricity and protects the environment.

 To enjoy your fan for a long time, you should clean it regularly.
 This is because the dust from the swirling air tends to settle on the rotor blades.
 It is important that the fan is disconnected from the power supply before cleaning.
 The fan can then be extracted.
 If necessary, you can wipe the housing and rotor blades with a damp cloth.
 If a grille is fitted to protect the rotor blades, simply remove it beforehand.
 It is worth taking a look at the operating instructions for tower fans.
 There you will learn how best to open the housing to clean the appliance.